sanghaibiraj/DeribitTest_TradeManagementSystem/readme.md

    - Check internet connectivity or API credentials if CURL fails.
 3. **JSON Parsing Errors**:
    - Ensure the API response structure matches the parsing logic.
+4. **Latency Monitoring**:
+   - Use logged timestamps to identify performance bottlenecks.

 ---